The way I see it, if you want the rainbow, you gotta put up with the rain.

 Do you remember the first story you ever wrote?
 Why does it stick in your memory?
 The first story I wrote was a book, Debbie’s Story.
 It was a bestseller and that’s probably why I remember it.
-It was a biography of childhood sexual abuse and it came out at just the right time and right place for a dialogue to begin about what some children are put through by evil adults.
+It was a biography of childhood sexual abuse and it came out at just the right time and right place for a dialogue to begin about what some children are put through by some adults.
 Radio, television, magazine and newspaper reviews – all heady stuff.
 I wondered if writing and publishing was always going to be that easy.
 I came down with a crash.

 What’s the best thing about being a writer?
 Ian Rankin said; ‘I think most writers are just kids who refuse to grow up.
 We’re still playing imaginary games with our imaginary friends’.
 Bam!
 Kerplat!
 Take that, you scoundrel!
 Saddle up, Tonto, we’re outta here!
+Good thinking, Batman!
 It’s wonderful to create characters and to live with them for as long as it takes to complete the book.
 There is a kind of childlike pretension about writing and about slipping into the ‘skin’ of someone else, even if that someone is made up.

 What is your writing process?
 I try to write for at least an hour a day and I keep a record of the number of words I manage in a writing session.
 Sometimes it’s a thousand and that feels very good.
 Sometimes it’s only a page or 300 words – not so good.
 I don’t have any superstitions about writing, although I have a little stuffed frog on the computer whose black eyes stare at me and remind me to ‘get going, already’.